braindoorg/s3-glue-redshift-guide/README.md

 ## VPC and VPC Security Groups

-Create a VPC endpoint and VPC Security group so that resources can communicate with each other.
+Add a VPC endpoint and VPC Security group so that services can communicate with one another in the VPC.

 ### Setup Instructions:
   1. Create a VPC endpoint